antonio-gg-dev/python-kata-setup/README.md

 # Python Kata Setup

-This is a generic setup for performing katas in Python.
+This is a generic setup for performing katas in _Python_.
 Once you start, you can replace this text with your specific kata instructions.

 ## Usage: